Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all 6 parameters.
-The description adds no additional semantic meaning, so baseline 3 is appropriate.
+With 100% schema description coverage, the input schema already explains all parameters.
+The tool description adds no additional meaning beyond the schema, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.